gofynd/fdk-client-golang/documentation/PLATFORM.md

-Get Application Current Information.
+Get sales channel Current Information.
 This includes information about social links, address and contact information of company/seller/brand of the application.

 *Success Response:*